ankur512512/eqworks/README.md

 $ bash ./terraform_apply.sh
 ```

-Wait for all the k8s resources to get created and get ready, then check the connectivity using below command:
+The script will automatically sleep for 15sec after all the k8s resources are created, to let them come in ready state, then it will check the connectivity using below command automatically:

 ```
 $ curl `minikube ip`:30007/poi